 Army; Peacekeeping; Cold War

-We had 17 different postings in my 30 years in the forces; longest time of 10 years in Europe, 1963-1966, 1969-197.
+CSM Schulz had 17 different postings in his 30 years in the forces; longest time of 10 years in Europe, 1963-1966, 1969-197.
 2 of the postings were Peacekeeping.
-Many different qualifications in 30 years, bartender, president of mess committee, senior explosive instructor, intelligence, advanced armour, leadership training, management training, interpreter for unit in Germany, parachuting, Nijmegen march, jungle warfare training in Australia, and all arms drill training in Pirbright England.
+CSM Schulz has many different qualifications in 30 years, bartender, president of mess committee, senior explosive instructor, intelligence, advanced armour, leadership training, management training, interpreter for unit in Germany, parachuting, Nijmegen march, jungle warfare training in Australia, and all arms drill training in Pirbright England.